dockstore/dockstore-documentation/style-guide.md

 * Use gender-neutral language wherever possible (firefighter vs fireman)
 * Use gender-neutral pronouns when referring to a hypothetical person ("they" instead of "he or she"), even if that requires changing a verb conjugation ("they **adjust** their settings" vs "he or she **adjusts** his or her settings")
-* Avoid terms like master/slave or blacklist/whitelist - use parent/child or denylist/allowlist
+* Avoid unnecessarily using socially-charged terms for technical concepts
-	* blacklist/whitelist can be used as verbs or nouns, while denylist/allowlist tend to only be used as nouns; consider "add to the allowlist" as a replacement for the verb form of "whitelist"
+	* For example, avoid terms such as blacklist, whitelist, sanity check, and first-class citizen.
+Instead, consider denylist, allowlist, overall check, first-class object, etc
 * Avoid calling tasks "simple" or "easy" as it may frustrate users who are finding it to not be all that easy
 	* It is acceptable to use comparisons, e.g. to say that something is easier than something else